 - Eliminate bias.
 Testers monitor everyone in the same environment, eliminating outside influences and presenting material in the same way.

 - Obtain raw feedback.
 You can monitor and observe body language and reactions.
 Plus, people may ask questions in-person they might not have answered online.

-- Ask questions in real-time.
-A researcher can ask questions based on a participant's actions in real time.
+- Ask questions in real time.
+A researcher can ask questions based on a participant’s actions in real time.
 Due to this, researchers can test tangibles and intangibles together.
-Taking notes on participants' sensory impressions is easy for testers.
+Taking notes on participants’ sensory impressions is easy for testers.

 - Cost-effective method of testing.
-CLT market researchers can book a location and test large numbers of people in the same place, saving on time, money, and resources.
+CLT market researchers can book a location and test large numbers of people in the same place, saving time, money, and resources.

 In-home usage tests are another popular market research methodology.
-You can use it remotely or online.
+You can use them remotely or online.
 As part of testing, you ship products to participants so they can use them at home in a natural environment.
 IHUTs are common in product research where consumers use the product in-home, like a Dirt Devil vacuum cleaner or Annie’s organic soup.

 🥇Goal: Understand impression, appeal, and purchase intent of a product.